Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 • Improvements in diagnostic tools, which contribute to the growing number of work-related injuries and deaths that are detected

-• Male mortality rates tend to be significantly higher compared to female mortality rates, averaging 108.3 deaths per 100,000 workers, compared to an average of 48.4% per 100,000 for females.
+Work-related deaths also saw unequal distribution between genders.
+Male workers face higher mortality rates, averaging 108.3 deaths per 100,000, compared to an average of 48.4 per 100,000 for females.

 Based on the BLS factsheet, most of the cases classified as “days away from work” cases mainly affected the private industry, including: